ckettell/CV/README.md

 #### Quick Learner

 When working for Street Child of Nepal, I wrote a report assessing the impact of a £4m school-building project in partnership with UNICEF.
 This required me to quickly understand the background and implications of the project to formulate into a clear report.
 When taking on new technologies and learning new practices, I have found writing how-to articles an effective practice to cement my learning.
-You can find this <a href="https://medium.com/@charleskettell">here</a>.
+You can find these <a href="https://medium.com/@charleskettell">here</a>.

 #### Self-Starter

 When at university, I co-founded an even-planning team and focused on the growth of the night.
-To do so, I used channels such as Facebook to reach students throughout the city.
-As the team matured, I was able move into project management; this made me responsible for the negotiation with venues and artists as well as logistical problems during the events.
+To do so, I used digital channels such as Facebook to reach students throughout the city.
+As the team matured, I was able move into project management; making me responsible for the negotiation with venues and artists as well as the logistical problems during the events.

 #### Attention to Detail

-My most recent role was at NMPi, a digital-marketing agency, where I was responsible for reporting and handling large budgets across an array of clients.
-To uncover opportunities and minimise mistakes, I moved the bulk of activity to the data-visialisation platform Data Studio.
-This gave my team and I more clarity of activity and the different variables in play.
+My most recent role was at NMPi, a digital-marketing agency, where I was responsible for reporting and handling of large budgets across an array of clients.
+To uncover opportunities and minimise mistakes, I moved the bulk of activity to the data-visualisation platform Data Studio.
+This gave my team more clarity of activity and the different variables in play.

 ## Education